zjfong/ng-hangman/readme.md

 * autofocus to the input field
 * use `ng-model` to track the input field's value
 * use `ng-change` to call a function when the input changes and pass in the input's value
-  * write a helper function in your controller for this
+  * write a helper function in your controller that is passed into the view, i.e. `guessLetter`.
-  * for now you can just console.log the value of the input
-    * make sure to make the function publicly available on a controller instance
-      * e.g. `this.checkGuess = yourFunctionName`
   * the input should be cleared after each character is typed

 ### Step 4: Win State